douglascarlos-dev/Clientes-Gestor/README.md

 - Ativar o módulo pgsql do PHP;
 - Ativar a extensão GD do PHP;
 - Ativar a extensão cURL do PHP;
+- Ativar a extensão mbstring do PHP;
+- Ativar a extensão SimpleXML do PHP;
 - PostgreSQL;

 ## Obtendo uma cópia: